formll/resolving-scaling-law-discrepancies/README.md

 - `decay`: Decay settings applied during training - either constant, Chinchilla decay or cosine decay with long total budget.
 - `dataset`: Either RefinedWeb or OpenWebText2 - the two datasets used in the experiments.
 - `train/loss`: Each entry in this column is the logged training loss.
 - `val/loss`: Similarly, each entry in this column is the logged validation loss.
+- `ckpt_path`: Path to the directory containing the model checkpoint on [Hugging Face](https://huggingface.co/formll/resolving-scaling-law-discrepancies).

-### Additional configurations
+### Additional columns
 - `width`
 - `depth`
 - `val/loss_std`